alexandru/alexn.org/_posts/2020-04-21-javascript-semaphore.md

 Execution time will be ~1.7 minutes (compared with 2.8 hours for the first sample).

-The line with `withLockRunAndForget` only waits in case the semaphore doesn't have handles available.
+The method `withLockRunAndForget` only waits in case the semaphore doesn't have handles available.
 And when the loop is finished, we need `awaitTerminate` to wait for all active tasks to finish.

 Implementation, which can be copy/pasted in your project: